-With help from a dig sheet (a model of the pool with dig specifications) the installer will mark the placement of the pool in your yard.
-At this point you will need to decide any deck, patio or landscape plans.
+With help from a dig sheet (a model of the pool with dig specifications), our fiberglass pool contractors will mark the placement of the inground swimming pool in your yard.
+At this point, you will need to decide on any deck, patio, or landscape plans.

-A Fiberglass Pool is delivered on a low loader tilt truck that is specifically designed to transport swimming pool shells.
-At Parrot Bay Pools and Spas our pools come from Kentucky and Indiana!
-Your pool filtration system, tools, equipment and fittings are provided by Parrot Bay Pools.
-Usually your pool will arrive on the second day, although it varies from job to job.
+A fiberglass pool is delivered on a low-loader tilt truck that is specifically designed to transport swimming pool shells.
+At Parrot Bay Pools, our pools come from Kentucky and Indiana!
+Your pool filtration system, tools, equipment, and fittings are provided by Parrot Bay Pools.
+Usually, your pool will arrive on the second day, although it varies from job to job.

 After the excavation is complete, a layer of gravel will be placed inside the hole, this is where the pool floor will rest.
 A laser level determines exactly how much gravel should be used to obtain the correct height of the pool.